 Did you think there was only one way to use pesto?
 Not quite.
 Its delicate and fresh flavor makes it a versatile sauce that finds different purposes in the kitchen.
 Here are some.

 - Add it to your soup.
-A few spoons of pesto gives such a fresh kick to your soups, whether they are spice-rich or not.
+A few spoons of pesto give such a fresh kick to your soups, whether they are spice-rich or not.
 Give this a try!

 - Spread on your bread.
 And then add the toppings of your choice such as fresh or dried tomatoes, avocado, hummus, grilled veggies and anything you can think of.
 It’s also very nice spread on a piadina as part of the filling.